odyslam/home-urbit/README.md

 ![](/assets/deploy3.png)

 4. Insert the sd card to the Rasspberry pi 4, connect it to power + Internet.
-Wait to donwload your application.
+Wait to download your application.

 5. Visit the Cloud Dashboard to see that everything works as expected